 Step #5.
 Clean

-This is a step that is often skipped over, but I encourage you to tackle it now.
-Remember, this might just be the easiest time to dust, wipe, and sweep since most of the excess is now gone.
-Don’t go crazy here, just a quick clean of the space so you can organize over clean areas rather than dusty or dirty ones.
+This step is often skipped over, but I encourage you to tackle it now.
+Remember, this might be the easiest time to dust, wipe, and sweep since most of the excess is now gone.
+Don’t go crazy here; just quickly clean your home office space so you can organize over clean areas rather than dusty or dirty ones.

 Home Office Organization